Varela, Lee, Metz & Guarino (VLMG)

 • Lecturer and Author: "AIA Contracts In Nevada," Las Vegas, Nevada, February 2005.

-• Panelist: "How Can the A/E both Comply with the Project Owner's Unreasonable Demands and Avoid Liability to the Project's Construction Contractors," The A/E Issues Construction Superconference, San Francisco, California, December 2004.
+• Panelist: "How Can the A/E both Comply with the Project Owner's Unreasonable Demands and Avoid Liability to the Project's Construction Contractors," The A/E Issues Construction SuperConference, San Francisco, California, December 2004.

-• Author: "Do Unto Others: Design Professional Liability to Project Participants Not in Privity," The A/E Issues Construction Superconference, San Francisco, California, December 2004.
+• Author: "Do Unto Others: Design Professional Liability to Project Participants Not in Privity," The A/E Issues Construction SuperConference, San Francisco, California, December 2004.

 • Lecturer and Author: "AIA Contracts In Virginia," McLean, Virginia, November 2004.